SYZ mirror symmetry for toric varieties: Mirror symmetry for compact toric varieties

 We remark that the SYZ mirror manifold $\check{X}$ is a {\em bounded domain} inside the algebraic torus $TM_\bR/ \Lambda = T_M^\bC \cong (\bC^\times)^n$ instead of the whole space \cite{Auroux07, Chan-Leung10a}.
 While this is natural from the point of view of SYZ, Hori and Vafa \cite{Hori-Vafa00} have proposed a renormalization procedure to enlarge the mirror and recover the whole algebraic torus; see e.g. \cite[Section 4.2]{Auroux07} for a discussion.

 How about the superpotential $W$?
 The original SYZ proposal \cite{SYZ96} suggests that instanton corrections should stem from holomorphic disks in $X$ with boundaries lying on Lagrangian torus fibers of $\rho$.
-In view of this, $W$ should be closely related to counting of holomorphic disks.
+In view of this, $W$ should be closely related to counting of such holomorphic disks.
 This turns out to be a natural guess also from the {\em Floer-theoretic} viewpoint.
 Indeed, the superpotential $W$ is precisely the mirror of Fukaya-Oh-Ohta-Ono's {\em obstruction chain} $\mathfrak{m}_0$ in the Floer complex of a Lagrangian torus fiber of the moment map $\rho$ \cite{FOOO-book, FOOO-toricI, FOOO-toricII, FOOO-toricIII}, which can be expressed in terms of disk counting invariants or {\em genus 0 open Gromov-Witten invariants}, which we now review.

 Let $L \subset X$ be a Lagrangian torus fiber of the moment map $\rho$.
 We fix a relative homotopy class $\beta \in \pi_2(X, L)$ and consider the moduli space $\overline{\mathcal{M}}_k(L;\beta)$ of stable maps from genus 0 bordered Riemann surfaces with connected boundary and $k$ boundary marked points respecting the cyclic order which represent the class $\beta$.
-This moduli space is a stable map compactification of the space of holomorphic disks, i.e. holomorphic embeddings $(D^2,\partial D^2) \to (X,L)$.
-We call elements in $\overline{\mathcal{M}}_k(L;\beta)$ the {\em stable disks}, whose domains are in general configurations of sphere and disk bubbles.
+This moduli space is a stable map compactification of the space of holomorphic disks, i.e. holomorphic embeddings $(D^2,\partial D^2) \hookrightarrow (X,L)$.
+We call elements in $\overline{\mathcal{M}}_k(L;\beta)$ {\em stable disks}, the domains of which are in general configurations of sphere and disk bubbles.

 Fukaya, Oh, Ohta and Ono \cite{FOOO-toricI} showed that the moduli space $\overline{\mathcal{M}}_k(L;\beta)$ admits a {\em Kuranishi structure} with virtual dimension